calchiwo/twitter-scraper/README.md

 ## Why I built this

-I wanted to learn a few things properly like,
+I built this because i wanted to a few things properly like,

-- How web scraping actually works
+- How scraping actually works in the real world
 - How to deal with dynamic pages like X
 - How to structure a Python project properly
 - How to avoid hardcoding and build something reusable